Coronavirus: Latest updates from around the world

 – Pakistan

-Pakistan has says the number of people testing positive for Covid-19 is increasing, raising the country’s total number of confirmed patients to 1,495.
+Pakistan has said the number of people testing positive for Covid-19 is increasing, raising the country’s total number of confirmed patients to 1,495.

 Health authorities also report another death of a man in the country’s commercial hub, Karachi, increasing the death toll to 12.